dongasr/dtmbr/content/competitor-analysis.md

 date: 2017-10-31T21:28:43-05:00
 draft: false
 ---
+# Knowing how you compare to those around you

 The competitor analysis method is a flexible approach for understanding where a product or service fits compared to offers available in the market.
-The method can be used to evaluate existing products or services against the market, or to gather information on what already exists in order to identify opportunities for a new product or service.